-If you are injured in a Missouri car accident caused by another driver, you have the legal right to ask for compensation from the at-fault party.
+If you are injured in a Missouri car accident caused by another driver, certain documents, including the police car accident report, can provide a basis for your claim.

 Filing a car accident claim can be done with the help of a Missouri car accident attorney.
 You will need to provide proof of your injury and other damages and proof that you were not the cause of the accident.
 Certain documents can be used, such as the police car accident report, to provide a basis for your car accident claim.